Living With the Bible

 There was a time when hearing these two conversations would have made me an unholy combination of angry and self-righteously defensive.
 I would have launched into a (mostly interior) diatribe about the number and variety of the erroneous assumptions about the Bible at work.
 I would have stewed about it for a good chunk of my day/week.
 I would have galvanized myself to do what I could to correct the faulty and damaging assumptions about Scripture I saw in their comments.
 I suppose I would have, in a weird kind of way, taken these comments as a personal attack of some kind—as if my own faith was at stake in their misunderstandings and misconstruals of what “real Christians” thought about the Bible.

 But when I think about these conversations today, it mostly makes me sad.
 I am sad that people reject God based on such inadequate understandings of how the Bible ought to operate in a life of faith.
 I am sad that people pronounce judgment on the orthodoxy of others and their understanding of the Bible in the midst of very real and painful difficulties.
-I am sad that the Bible is so frequently used as a weapon to fortify our defenses against what we don’t understand or what causes us pain.
+I am sad that the Bible is so frequently used as a weapon to fortify our defences against what we don’t understand or what causes us pain.

 I remain convinced that how we read and follow Scripture and how we teach our children to read and follow Scripture is hugely important and worth thinking and talking about.
 I remain convicted that this is one of my central tasks as a pastor.
 But to be perfectly frank, the task seems too big sometimes.
 There is too much history to fight against.
 Too much apathy and interpretive laziness.
 Too little willingness to countenance different understandings without calling into question someone’s orthodoxy.
 It can be exhausting, living with this book and trying to point toward the hope it contains amidst the tangled web of bitterness and misunderstanding that surrounds it.